 In the Master of Education (Teacher Librarianship), the study visit and placement are undertaken in a single subject, ETL507 'Professional Experience and Portfolio'.

-Register for your preferred study visit by selecting your preferences on your student details tab in InPlace before the 16th of January.
+Indicate your preferred study visit by selecting your preferences on your student details tab in InPlace.
+Visit nominations will be open mid January.

-Once selections have been made your will be receive an email from the Workplace Learning team confirming you study visit group.
+Once location allocations have been made by the University you will receive an email from the Workplace Learning team confirming you study visit group.
 You will then be notified when your group is open for the Study visit session self selection.
 Top of page

 Before enrolling in your study visit subject, look at the Study Visit schedule and determine which visit you would like to attend and which session(s) of study you need to enrol.

-Students in BInfoStud (INF214) and MInfoStud (INF407) are required to enrol in two consecutive sessions in the same enrolment year, however, but you only need to attend one Study Visit.
+Students in BInfoStud (INF214) and MInfoStud (INF407) are required to enrol in two consecutive sessions in the same enrolment year, however, but you only attend one Study Visit.

 If you have any questions regarding your enrolment in the study visit subject please contact the Workplace Learning Officer.